ropensci/predictNMB/README.md

-From this plot, we can see that both the treat-all and model-guided decision lead to more QALYs than treating nobody (because more patients are receiving an effective treatment) but that the treat-all strategy is not cost effective according to our cost-effectiveness plane (based on a willingness to pay of \$28,033).
+From this plot, we can see that both the treat-all and model-guided decision lead to more QALYs than treating nobody (because more patients are receiving an effective treatment) but that the treat-all strategy is not cost-effective according to our cost-effectiveness plane (based on a willingness to pay of \$28,033).
 Based on this, we would conclude that the hypothetical model-guided decision support system would be likely to be cost-effective should we be able to develop a model with this level